 Our rehoming process is carefully tailored to each applicant, so please allow plenty of time.
 Our staff will always be on hand to discuss your individual requirements and answer any questions you may have during the process.

-Here at Assisi, we do not re-home an animal individually to live on their own unless the specific animal has a medical or behavioural issue that means they must.
-Our bunnies and piggies will be re-homed in pairs, ensuring they have their own same breed company.
-If you have a small animal that is looking for a friend, do not worry, we do have single bunnies or piggies on site waiting for their new friend too!
+Here at Assisi, we do not re-home a small animal individually to live on their own unless the specific animal has a medical or behavioural issue that means they must.
+Our rabbits and guinea pigs will be re-homed in pairs, ensuring they have their own same breed company.
+If you have a small animal that is looking for a friend, we do have single rabbits or guinea pigs on site waiting for their new friend too!

 Our accommodation requirements for Rabbits: